Raymo111/cs135-drtools/README.md

 - Creator and Maintainer: [Raymond Li](https://github.com/Raymo111)
 - Co-creator and Maintainer: [Kaustubh Prabhakar](https://github.com/SantaKaus)
 - Contributor: [Thomas Park](https://github.com/ThomasPark20)

-## Racket Preferences
-### Features
-- Dark mode based on [Monokai v2.1](http://www.eclipsecolorthemes.org/?view=theme&id=52794)
-- `[` (left square bracket) will automatically determine the right bracket for you (no need to `Shift+9` anymore!) and insert a close bracket for you as well
-- In addition to the notable ones mentioned here, I enabled all the features I find useful.
-The language is set to `Beginning Student Custom`, the starting language for CS 135 at UWaterloo.
-This may change as I progress through the course, or it may not.

-### Installation
-- Unix: Put `racket-prefs.rktd` in `$HOME/.racket` and reload DrRacket
-- Windows: Put `racket-prefs.rktd` in `%appdata%\\Racket` (paste that into the File Explorer location bar and hit enter) and reload DrRacket
-- Mac OS: Rename `racket-prefs.rktd` to `org.racket-lang.prefs.rktd` and put it in your preferences folder and reload DrRacket

 ## Autocomplete
 ### Features: